A 19-year-old with a van full of guns and explosives plotted to assassinate Biden, feds say

 Police initially arrested Treisman, who was carrying identification cards for Washington state, California and Florida, for carrying a concealed weapon, discovering that he had purchased weapons in at least four states.
 Federal officials then allegedly found 6,721 images and 1,248 videos of child pornography on eight different digital devices, according to the eight-page detention order.

 Treisman pleaded not guilty to the three counts of child pornography earlier this month.
 He has not been charged with any crime related to gun possession.
-According to court documents, Treisman’s attorney noted he has been diagnosed with Asperger syndrome.
+According to court documents, Treisman’s attorney noted he has been diagnosed with Asperger’s syndrome.

 The judge’s order first reported this week, though, reveals that federal agents also found a wealth of threats and alarming Internet postings by the suspect.